Water resource recovery facilities

 Refer to Malabar

-• Occasional discharge via Orphan School Creek to Georges River during wet weather.
+Occasional discharge to Georges River via Orphan School Creek during wet weather.

 Tertiary